 SUPER Small Batch Levain Copy Cats

-4 tablespoons unsalted European style butter, cubed, cold but not too hard (58 grams)
+4 tablespoons unsalted cold butter, cut into chunks (58 grams)

 2 tablespoons granulated sugar (25 grams)